Emrehan1995/TheLegendOfAmo-X/README.md

-# The Legend Of Amo-X
+# The Legend of Amo-X
 Case Study at DHBW Mannheim //
 This is a test description